 Nowadays, there’s a lot of stock footage sites with high quality content.
 It has some flaws, like not being able to get the exact shot you want, so you might have to settle for something “close” to what you had in mind.
 However, in times like these, it’s better than nothing.
 What I’d recommend is blending stock footage with some of the options above.
 That way, you have more control over the overall concept, and you’re not relying on finding that one perfect shot in a stock footage library (you might end up searching forever).

 Now that restrictions are being lifted, it’s time to plan for the bounce back.
 Ready to kick off a new marketing campaign around the re-opening of your business?
 Get started!

 Hopefully the worst is over, but it’s better to be prepared than not.

 I hope these ideas help.
 If you have any questions or want to discuss a project, then reach out and let’s talk.

-Dragonfly 44 Productions is a Sacramento Video Production Company that creates impactful content for clients all over.
+Dragonfly 44 Productions is a video Production and Post Production company in Sacramento, CA that creates impactful content for clients all over.

 Areas Served also include: Roseville, Folsom, Auburn, Rocklin, San Francisco, Sonoma, Santa Rosa, Stockton, Yuba City, Chico, Redding, Vacaville, and all over!